-Board Committees 1. + f

-2. F

-The Board Committees assist the board in the C
+Board Committees

-discharge of its functions, aid in good governance E

-and are governed by their Charters as duly (

-approved by the board in terms of their rights 3.
-E
+The Board Committees assist the board in the discharge of its functions, aid in good governance and are governed by their Charters as duly approved by the board in terms of their rights and responsibilities.

-and responsibilities. i

-(

-Executive Committee 4.
-I

-The Executive Committee acts on such specific F
+Executive Committee

-matters within the competence of the board 5.
-F

-as may from time to time be delegated to it in C

-accordance with the By-Laws.
-The committee is 6.
-F

-composed of not less than three (3) but not more I

-than five (5) members and designates among 7.
-F

-the members of the committee a Chairperson E

-and a Vice Chairperson.
-8.
+The Executive Committee acts on such specific matters within the competence of the board as may from time to time be delegated to it in accordance with the By-Laws.
+The committee is composed of not less than three (3) but not more than five (5) members and designates among the members of the committee a Chairperson and a Vice Chairperson.

-l·

-The committee deliberated, reviewed, and

-approved the following in 2023: The Э
+The committee deliberated, reviewed, and approved the following in 2023:

-- Proposed budget for the construction and fit-out works for additional office space; Participation of Giga Ace 6, Inc., a wholly owned subsidiary of the Company, in the Department of Energy's second round of Green Energy Auction Program (GEAP 2); Extension of maturity period and increase in interest rate of the loan facility provided to Greencore Power Solutions 3, Inc.; - Initial investment into YMP Micropower Philippines; - Funding of wholly-owned subsidiaries for the development of floating solar projects; - Restructuring of the loan with Yoma Strategic Investments Ltd.; - Proposed joint venture with BrightNight APAC BV: and - Issuance of additional support documents for ACEN Australia projects.
+- 1. Proposed budget for the construction and fit-out works for additional office space; - Participation of Giga Ace 6, Inc., a wholly owned subsidiary of the Company, in the Department of Energy's second round of Green Energy Auction Program (GEAP 2); - 3.
+Extension of maturity period and increase in interest rate of the loan facility provided to Greencore Power Solutions 3, Inc.; - 4.
+Initial investment into YMP Micropower Philippines; - 5.
+Funding of wholly-owned subsidiaries for the development of floating solar projects; - 6.
+Restructuring of the loan with Yoma Strategic Investments Ltd.; - 7.
+Proposed joint venture with BrightNight APAC BV: and - 8.
+Issuance of additional support documents for ACEN Australia projects.

-executive committee had seven (7) meetings in 2023.
+The executive committee had seven (7) meetings in 2023.